madebysource/gulp-substituter/README.md

 # gulp-substituter

-> Replace matched strings in files for predefined values
+> Replace matched strings in files for defined values

 ## Install